gdebure/cream/README.md

 # Installing CREAM

-Please follow instructions on how to deploy a Django Application : https://docs.djangoproject.com/en/1.7/howto/deployment/
+Please follow instructions on how to deploy a Django Application : https://docs.djangoproject.com/en/1.8/howto/deployment/

 Once completed, proceed to the following steps.

 ## Settings

-CREAM settings are stored in a single file located in CREAM/CREAM/settings.py.
-The values in that file won't need to be changed.
-Instead, you should create an instance_settings.py in the same folder.
-This is where  you should put your CREAM's instance settings.
+CREAM settings are stored in a two files located in subfolder CREAM
+* settings.py : The values in that file won't need to be changed.
+* instance_settings.py : This is where  you should put your CREAM's instance settings.
 You may take as a reference the instance_settings_sample.py provided and change the values accordingly.

 ## Create Database